A Historical Mirror of the ‘Lips and Teeth’ Alliance

 However, once North Korea successfully completed the state nuclear force, Kim Jong Un, the Supreme Leader of North Korea, declared that his next goal was economic development and so the main reason why North Korea took the first step in restoring cordial relations with China was to improve its economy.
 Another factor that resulted in the re-establishment of friendly relations between North Korea with China was their participation in the 2018 Pyeongchang Olympics and their engagement with South Korea and the US.

-Even so, it is not to say that the attempts for diplomatic relations were one-sided.
-China’s primary interest in regards to North Korea revolves around stability in the Korean Peninsula.
+Even so, it is not to say that the attempts at diplomatic relations were one-sided.
+China’s primary interest in regard to North Korea revolves around stability in the Korean Peninsula.
 Stability will allow China to preserve its national security and attain greater influence in the Korean Peninsula.
 The current diplomatic relations are the result of past actions like the Sino-North Korean Mutual Aid and Cooperation Friendship Treaty signed in 1961 and renewed in 1981 then again in 2001.

 The friendship pact basically emphasizes the immediate involvement and protection provided by Beijing in the scenario that Pyongyang is attacked.
 In recent times, it was expected that the treaty would have been renewed once again this year.
 A major factor that motivates North Korea to maintain cooperation with China is because it has benefited much from this contract.
 A few accomplishments to name include the economic and military support provided by China.